“How are you?”

 “Yes, we know you are no longer a gang member.
 But you must complete GRAD to be released from seg.
 But since you are not eligible for GRAD, you will remain in seg as a gang member until you complete GRAD.”

 The only reason they conduct these review hearings is because the federal courts require it to satisfy the Due Process Clause of the 14th amendment.
 It has been a source of innumerable prison reform lawsuits over the past 40-plus years.
-Not only did courts require periodic review hearings to hold a prisoner indefinitely in ad-seg, but the courts state that there must be a continuing valid reason to keep a prisoner in seg, and the hearings must be meaningful, not a perfunctory charade.
+Not only did courts require periodic review hearings to hold a prisoner indefinitely in ad-seg, but the courts stated that there must be a continuing valid reason to keep a prisoner in seg, and the hearings must be meaningful, not a perfunctory charade.

 This seems quite applicable to my circumstances, no?
 After years of self-education in the law I filed a due process complaint in federal court.
 The prison administration abruptly changed their excuse for keeping me in seg and told the court that I am now indefinitely held in ad-seg as an escape risk based on the escape from county jail in 1998...the same escape where 29 days later I arrived in TDCJ and was assigned to minimum custody of the general population and was never placed in seg for that.